Canthium

 Canthium is a genus of flowering plants in the family Rubiaceae.
 They are shrubs and small trees.
 The leaves are deciduous and the stems are usually thorny.

 Distribution

-Canthium species are predominantly found in Southeast Asia, especially in Thailand and the Philippines.
-A small number of species is found in India, Sri Lanka, and Bangladesh.
-Only a limited number of species is found on the African continent, especially in Southern and East Africa.
+Canthium species were predominantly found in Southeast Asia, especially in Thailand and the Philippines.
+A small number of species was found in India, Sri Lanka, and Bangladesh.
+Only a limited number of species were found on the African continent, especially in Southern and East Africa.

 Taxonomy

 Canthium was named by Jean-Baptiste Lamarck in 1785 in Encyclopédie Méthodique.
 The name is a latinisation of "kantankara", a Malayalam name from Kerala for Canthium coromandelicum.
 Kantan means "shining" and kara means "a spiny shrub".
 The biological type for the genus consists of specimens originally described by Jean-Baptiste Lamarck as Canthium parviflorum but this species is now included in Canthium coromandelicum.
 Canthium is a member of Vanguerieae, a tribe that is monophyletic and easily recognized morphologically, but in which generic boundaries were, for a long time, very unclear.
 Canthium was especially problematic, and until the 1980s, it was defined broadly and known to be polyphyletic.
 Psydrax was separated from it in 1985, as was Keetia in 1986.
 These were followed by Pyrostria and Multidentia in 1987.
 The subgenus Afrocanthium was raised to generic rank in 2004, followed by Bullockia in 2009.
 A few species were transferred to Canthium from Rytigynia and other genera in 2004.
 The genus was further reduced by the transfer of species to Peponidium and Pyrostria.
 In 2016, two Canthium species endemic to the Philippines were transferred to a genus of their own, Kanapia.
 The final circumscription of Canthium will remain in doubt until phylogenetic studies achieve greater resolution for the clade containing Canthium coromandelicum and its closest relatives.